-You try to lead the change by controlling culture with over complicated or over restrictive systems and policies.
+You fix the problem by controlling culture with over complicated or over restrictive systems and policies.
 “Instead of four weeks lead time, we need 12 weeks lead time.”
 “From now on, it’s mandatory all requests go through my department.”
 The focus becomes less and less about working together as a team to accomplish a shared goal and more and more about managing the workload.
 Meanwhile the root issues still exist and maybe even get worse.
 Counter to your first instinct, it’s more agility that leads people through necessary change, not more rigidity.

 “Meeting complexity with complexity can create more confusion than it resolves.” - Donald Sull, Simple Rules

 - Think PROGRESS not PERFECTION.
 Untangle the mess one strand at a time.
 The problem you're trying to solve will require change; but make sure you're not trying to fix everything at once with a blind transactional sweep.
 Impatient decisions like this can actually reverse the progress you're aiming for with damaging strains and breaks.

 - Look at your culture.
 Regroup and acknowledge it’s going to take a minute to bring the change you want to see.
 You won’t see the organization get better until you make things better for the people inside the organization.
 The FIRST step is an inside out job that requires “two-way branding” to strengthen both sides of the equation.
 How much of your budget is allocated to internal communication versus external communication?
 If you’re not investing in both and linking the two together, problems will arise and problems will persist.

 “Employees need to hear the same messages that you send out to the marketplace.
 At most companies, however, internal and external communications are often mismatched.
 This can be very confusing, and it threatens employees’ perceptions of the company’s integrity: They are told one thing by management but observe that a different message is being sent to the public.”
 HBR - Selling the Brand Inside